-In 2017, there were two postgraduate recipients of the prize: Jak Allen (University of Kent) for his project “Cousins at Law: Civil Liberties under Learned and Augustus Hand, 1909-1961”, and Merve Fejzula (University of Cambridge) for her project “Black Internationalism, Présence africaine, and the Postwar Future: 1945-1975″.
+In 2017, Jak Allen (University of Kent) won a postgraduate prize for his project “Cousins at Law: Civil Liberties under Learned and Augustus Hand, 1909-1961”:

 Early Career Travel Award: Dr Carina Spaulding (University of Manchester)

 Doctoral Travel Awards: Mark Eastwood (University of Nottingham), Pete Millwood (University of Oxford), Timo Schrader (University of Nottingham).

 Early Career Travel Award: Dr Ben Offiler (University of Nottingham)

 Doctoral Travel Awards: Tom Bishop (University of Nottingham), Oenone Kubie (University of Oxford), Rosemary Pearce (University of Nottingham)